sntcristian/ENEIDE/README.md

 ### NEW
 * train/dev/test split for both Aldo Moro Digitale (AMD) and DigitalZibaldone (DZ)
 * first version of AMD and DZ with statistics in README:  [file1](AMD/README.md), [file2](DZ/README.md)
-* every document as a creation date which is automatically extracted
+* every document has a creation date which is automatically extracted
     *  relevant feature for training domain-specific model

 ### Current limitations